COLLEGIATE BASKETBALL COURT DIMENSIONS

 What is the difference between NBA and college basketball courts?

-The major differences between official collegiate courts and professional courts are the length of the court and the 3-point line distance.
-The court length goes from 50’ x 84’ long in college to 50’ x 94’ long at the professional level.
-Additionally, the 3-point line is only 19’ 9” in high school and extends to 20’ 9” for collegiate women and 22’ 1 ¾" for an official collegiate men’s basketball court.
+The major difference between official collegiate courts and professional courts is the 3-point line distance.
+The 3-point line is only 19’ 9” in high school and extends to 20’ 9” for collegiate women and 22’ 1 ¾" for an official collegiate men’s basketball court.

 OFFICIAL WOMEN’S COLLEGIATE BASKETBALL COURT DIMENSIONS